mortenschioler/squarity/README.md

 > ⚠️ Note that the production build in the pipeline is performed directly in the GitHub Runner instead of inside the Action `Azure/static-web-apps-deploy@v1` because the latter
 > runs in a container that does not have Java installed, which is required for ClojureScript compilation (since the ClojureScript compiler is written in Clojure hosted on the JVM).
-> Skipping the build step altogether with `skip_app_build: true` creates problems due to consequential assumptions made by the action about the location of the output assets.
-As a workaround,
-> the in-container build step is retained, but the app compilation step, which is usually `npm run build`, is stubbed for the no-op app compilation step `build:azure`.
-The build artifacts were already packed into the container on startup, after the real build ran in the parent process.
+>  The build artifacts are already packed into the container from the runner on startup, after the build ran in the parent process.

 ### Serve The App Build Locally